 Lake Como is popular with both local and international tourists in the summer, thus slowing down the normal road traffic.
 It is an absolute pleasure driving along the curvy roads of Lake Como looking out to the lake.
 Contrary to popular belief, Italians are actually very good drivers!

 3. Wine, Cheese and Pizzoccheri

 Let’s talk about the food.
 Warm soups, toasted polenta, locally produced wines and cheeses are on the menu.
 Pizzoccheri a local pasta dish made with buckwheat flour, Casera cheese and cabbage, is a “must try” when visiting us in Lombardy.
 Accompanied by a Valtellinese red wine such as Sassella, you will kiss your fingertips!

 Closely related to reason n° 2, romance is enhanced during the winter season on Lake Como.
 Hotels and restaurants pay more attention to their guests and their needs.
 Fewer tourists mean that the romantic dinner you planned will very likely be the romantic dinner you planned.
 A winter boat cruise followed by dinner at a local farm-stay could very well be the answer.

 Only those “in the know”, know about Lake Como skiing!
-Piani di Bobbio, L’Alpe Cimbra, Livigno and Cervinia, Madesimo and Santa Caterina di Valfurva are all resorts within driving distance of our Lake Como towns, perfect for a day trip or for your next stop leaving Lake Como.
+Piani di Bobbio, Livigno and Bormio, Madesimo and Santa Caterina di Valfurva or the bordering Engadin are all resorts within driving distance of our Lake Como towns, perfect for a day trip or for your next stop leaving Lake Como.

 Throughout the mountain ranges of this area, we have trails, ancient merchant roads and paths.
 Suitable for all levels of ability, you can discover the region with one of our professional hiking guides who will share the magic of the area.
 Bike rides with electrically assisted pedaling take you through Lombardy wine country, with strategic stops along the way.